From the choices, select the fraction equivalent to the given fra... | Study Prep in Pearson+

 Multiple Choice

 From the choices, select the fraction equivalent to the given fraction.
-(A)
+(B)

 A